HelpGiveThanks/HGTconfiguration/README.md

 Lawyers need our heartfelt gratitude for creating documents like Terms of Use (no kidding).
 This is an essential, serious document for regulating TBG and Vanilla Forum participants' emotions.
 It lays out the requirements for respecting the feelings and thoughts of others, and the consequences for failing to do so.
 Everyone who uses your forum must agree to abide by the Terms of Use agreement.
 If your forum is only for family, friends, etc., spend some time, especially with kids, editing this document so that it make sense to everyone.

-You are welcome to copy the Help Give Thanks Terms of Use document at https://github.com/HelpGiveThanks/Drafts/blob/master/Website/English/TermsOfUseAgreement.md and modify it to your needs as long as you don't delete the required copyright references, and if necessary seek out professional legal help to determine if it is right for you, or even legally valid.
+You are welcome to copy the Help Give Thanks Terms of Use document at https://github.com/HelpGiveThanks/Drafts/blob/master/Website/English/TermsOfUseAgreement.md and modify it to your needs as long as you don't delete the required copyright references, and, if necessary, seek out professional legal help to determine if it is right for you, or even legally valid.

-The custom link in your Vanilla Forum will point people to a single Terms of Use document for both your Forum and Bug Genie, located where it is easiest to modify, in your Bug Genie's wiki.
-To create this custom link in your Vanilla Forum registration windows
+The Terms of Use link in your Vanilla Forum will point people to a single document for both your forum and Bug Genie, located where it is easiest to modify, in your Bug Genie's wiki.
+To create this custom

 1. Click on your cPanel File Manager tab.
-1. Go to the Vanilla folder .../plugins/FirstLastNames/views/
+1. Go to the Vanilla folder .../plugins/FirstLastNames/views/ !NOT! .../plugins/CAUTION/FirstLastNames/views/
-1. Open the registerapproval.php file.
+1. Open the registerapproval.php file with a cPanel file editor.
-1. Replace /YOURSITE.COM/YOURTBGfolder/ with your site's name at .com, .org, etc. and your Bug Genie folder's name = /YOURSITE.COM/pm/).
+1. Replace /YOURSITE.COM/YOURTBGfolder/ with your site's  url and your Bug Genie folder's name = /YOURSITE.COM/pm/).
 1. Save and close the file.
 1. Repeat the above three steps for the rest of these files:
      1. registerbasic.php